hmajid2301/blog/content/posts/2022-11-20-til-how-you-can-add-goatcounter-to-your-hugo-blog/index.md

 ---
 **TIL: How you can add goatcounter to your Hugo blog**

-In this TIL post we will go over how you can add goatcounter to your Hugo Blog.
+In this TIL post, we will go over how you can add Goatcounter to your Hugo Blog.
-Goatcounter is an open source privacy-friendly analytics tool, an alternative to Google Analytics.
+Goatcounter is an open-source privacy-friendly analytics tool, an alternative to Google Analytics.

 {{< notice type="warning" title="Goatcounter Account"  >}}
-This post assumes you have already created a goatcounter account, [more information here](https://www.goatcounter.com/).
+This post assumes you have already created a Goatcounter account, [more information here](https://www.goatcounter.com/).
 {{< /notice >}}

 Luckily it is very easy to add Goatcounter to our blog.
-First create a new `partial` html file.
-In my example it will be at `layouts/partial/analytics.html`.
-However you can call and place your file where ever you want, just remember it for later.
+First, create a new `partial` HTML file.
+In my example, it will be at `layouts/partial/analytics.html`.
+However, you can call and place your file where ever you want, just remember it for later.

-The contents of the file should look some like this:
+The contents of the file should look like this:

 ```html
 <script id="partials/analytics.html"